zaiisao/Documentation/en/Audio Broadcast/audio_profile_windows.md

 High-fidelity audio is essential for professional audio scenarios, such as for podcasts and singing competitions.
 For example, podcasts require stereo and high-fidelity audio.
 High-fidelity audio refers to an audio profile with a sample rate of 48 kHz and a bitrate of 192 Kbps.

 To obtain high-fidelity audio during real-time communications, you can choose the appropriate audio profile based on the audio quality, channel, and scenario.

+## Sample project

+We provide an open-source demo project that implements [setting audio profile](https://github.com/AgoraIO/API-Examples/tree/master/windows/APIExample/APIExample/Advanced/AudioProfile) on GitHub.
+You can try the demo and view the source code.

 ## Implementation